cisco-en-programmability/terraform-provider-dnacenter/docs/data-sources/data_source_dna_site.md

 page_title: "dna_site Data Source - terraform-provider-dnacenter"
 subcategory: "Sites"
 description: |-
-  The dna_site data source allows you to retrieve information about a particular DNACenter site.
+  The dna_site data source allows you to retrieve information about a particular Cisco DNA Center site.
 ---

 # Data Source dna_site

-The dna_site data source allows you to retrieve information about a particular DNACenter site.
+The dna_site data source allows you to retrieve information about a particular Cisco DNA Center site.

 ## Example Usage